johannesvollmer/exrs/GUIDE.md

 # Guide

 This document talks about the capabilities of OpenEXR and outlines the design of this library.
-This might help in special cases which that are not used in the examples.
+In addition to reading this guide, you should also have a look at the examples.

 ## Wording
 Some names in this library differ from the classic OpenEXR conventions.